 The iPad is also available with full LTE connectivity.
 While that isn’t quite yet a possibility with the Surface Go, we’re told it will be in the future.

-Microsoft’s Surface range has grown from strength to strength over the years, giving us some fantastic hardware like the Surface Book 2 and the Surface Pro.
-While the Surface Go makes a valiant attempt to resurrect the low-cost, convertible tablet part of that range, it doesn’t do it well enough to supplant its main rival.
-Apple’s iPad has a lower base cost, a higher-resolution display, a larger battery, and more impressive graphical chops.
+Microsoft’s Surface range has grown from strength to strength over the years, giving us some fantastic hardware like the Surface Book 2 and the Surface Pro X. While the Surface Go makes a valiant attempt to resurrect the low-cost, convertible tablet part of that range, it doesn’t do it well enough to supplant its main rival.
+Apple’s iPad has a lower base cost, a higher-resolution display, a better battery, and more impressive graphical chops.
 While the Surface Go might have greater productivity features with its option for a full Windows 10 operating system, that’s not what the average person usually wants to sacrifice for better accessibility.

-The Surface Go is a worthy contender to the iPad’s entry-level crown, but it falls noticeably short of its classic rival.
+The Surface Go is a worthy contender to the iPad’s entry-level crown, but it falls short of its classic rival.